sourcegraph/sourcegraph-public-snapshot/doc/dev/code_reviews.md

 Don't

 - Comment on the details of the PR if you have questions or concerns about the overall direction or design.
 The former will distract from the latter and might be irrelevant if the PR is reworked.
-- Take longer than one business day to respond to respond to a PR that is ready for your review (or re-review).
+- Take longer than one business day to respond to a PR that is ready for your review (or re-review).
 - Have protracted discussions in PR comments.
 If it can't be settled quickly in a few review round trips, try discussing in person or on a video call because these mediums are higher bandwidth and encourage empathy.
 Then summarize the results in the PR discussion after the fact.

 ## Who should I get a code review from?